Gowrishankarvv/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+ list of my favorite things.
-🤣
+- 🤣
-🥰
+- 🥰
-👍
+- 👍

+In  order, these are my favorite of :
+1. Car 🚙
+2. Laptop 💻
+3. Bike 🏍️